Warzone2100/warzone2100/doc/js-functions.md

 ## setTutorialMode(enableTutorialMode)

-Sets a number of restrictions appropriate for tutorial if set to true.
+Sets a number of restrictions appropriate for tutorial if set to `true`.

 ## setDesign(allowDesignValue)